 Yes!
 It’s finally hit the shelves of Smashwords as a FREE (free!) e-book!
 On Brandon Hill is the FIRST EVER comprehensive history of post-war Bristolian culture, spanning the years 1945 to 2020 (or thereabouts) and covering all the major art forms for which the city is famous – music, TV, animation, street art – as well as its less celebrated contributions to film, theatre, literature, fine art etc. Continue reading “On Brandon Hill: Popular Culture in Bristol since WW2”

 My second book first came out in 2017 and, while those of you lucky enough to get a hard copy would have enjoyed the plethora of pictures therein, downloaders had to make do with a text-only version.
 Until now!
 Finally, I have bowed to pressure and added the photos you’ve all been missing.
 And it still won’t cost you a penny!

-My second book is a radical deconstruction of the Brit Abroad genre (see, for example, A Year In Provence, Driving Over Lemons) (on second thoughts, don’t!)
-Spanish travelogue, potted history (both regional and national) and treatise on the nature of mortality rolled into one, it includes predictable digressions on cinema (Orson Welles, Luis Bunuel, Nic Roeg) & literature (Javier Cercas, Peter Dickinson, Tintin) Islamic & Christian peregrination, wild swimming in Scotland, celebrity speed freaks and the death of David Bowie.
-Continue reading “In Extremadura, out now!”
+In Extremadura is a radical deconstruction of the Brit Abroad genre (see, for example, A Year In Provence) (on second thoughts, don’t!)
+Spanish/South American travelogue, potted history and treatise on the nature of mortality rolled into one, it includes predictable digressions on cinema (Orson Welles, Luis Bunuel) literature (Javier Cercas, Tintin) peregrination, wild swimming in Scotland, celebrity speed freaks and the death of David Bowie.
+Continue reading “In Extremadura, now ILLUSTRATED!”